Jumpscale/telegram_biztool/specs.md

 ## archival tool

+- telegram robot per company (is always for new info)
 - robot
+    - cmd: archive
     - args:
         - see below (robot asks this info in userfriendly way)
         - is foto or uploaded file (if already scanned before)